-In today’s modern world, more and more schools are utilizing technology at a rapid pace.
+In today’s modern world, more and more schools are utilising technology at a rapid pace.
 In a 2015 study, researchers found that over 80% of all students reported using a computer during the week for school work.
 Today’s students are digital natives – they’ve grown up with technology woven into all facets of their lives.
-In order to keep up with the demand for technology in the curriculum, many schools have begun allowing their students to take devices home for schoolwork.
+In order to keep up with the demand for technology in the curriculum, some schools have begun allowing their students to take devices home for schoolwork.

 At its surface, a 1-to-1 program is a great solution for schools across the board.
 After all, allowing students to take home school-owned devices ensures they always have access to their work and that they are always working with a device they are familiar with.
 When students are allowed to take school devices home, it helps bridge the gap between learning at school and learning at home.
-Nothing beats that, right?
+Nothing can beat that, right?

 Challenge: Forgotten Device = Student Falls Behind in Class